Speedy1991/graphql_workshop/README.md

 6) Refactor
     * Replace mutation arguments with an _InputType_
     * Use _EnumType_
+7) Interfaces
-7) Some LiveCoding with AbstractTypes, Interfaces, Polymorphic, etc.
+8) Some LiveCoding with AbstractTypes, Polymorphic, etc.

 ## Working through it
 This is a very exercise-heavy workshop.
 You'll finde the exercises in the _graphql_workshop/exercise[number]_ directory.